 In the 1990s, Pete played primarily fretless bass guitar in many recording sessions and in some shows with Paul Reisler and his contemporary folk group Trapezoid.
 In 1992, Pete performed on keyboards with the English musician Richard Sinclair.
 Pete has been commissioned to compose for film, and has been published as a writer and transcriber in Bass Player magazine.
 In 2001-02, in honor of Pete's high school mentor George J. Horan, Pete compiled a collection of recordings of music performed under Horan's direction.

 In recent years, Pete has performed with Jim & Ashley Cash; he appears on their EP, which was released in November 2006.
 Pete also appears on Pedal Giant Animals by Stan Whitaker & Frank Wyatt, which was released in December 2006.
 Pete has performed on fretless bass guitar with Paul Reisler's Kid Pan Alley ensemble.
 In 2012, Pete's jazz-rock fusion group Ancient Moon reunited to perform at the Langley Music Fest.
-In 2012 and 2013, Pete performed with Steve Albrecht and friends at the Langley Music Fest.
+From 2012-2017 (except 2014), Pete performed with Steve Albrecht and friends at the Langley Music Fest.
 Also, Pete has performed with Datta and Rachael-Jayne Groover in their renowned inspirational workshops.

 Pete has performed live as a solo artist and in various groups for over four decades, and he has been a music instructor in Northern Virginia since 1974.
 Pete's primary interest continues to be the art of music composition and notation (he has composed hundreds of works in various styles); playing bass guitar, piano, and guitar; and singing.